-Smith joined the NFL as a second-round pick (No. 37) in 2015, but he didn’t show much during his first two seasons in the NFL.
-In two years with the Jets, the wideout collected only 10 receptions for 135 yards and one touchdown in 14 games (three starts).
+Smith, a second-round pick by the Jets in 2015, proved to be a disappointment during his time in New York, as he collected only 10 receptions for 135 yards and one touchdown in 14 games (three starts) through two years with the team.
 To be fair, a torn ACL derailed his rookie campaign, and another ACL tear in 2017 forced him to miss the entire season.
 The receiver was ultimately waived by the team in 2018 and ended up sitting out that entire season, as well.